David Brock: Conservative journalism

 While he was at Berkeley, Brock contributed an op-ed to The Wall Street Journal entitled "Combating Those Campus Marxists".
-It drew the attention of John Podhoretz, who at the time was the editor of Insight, a weekly newsmagazine published by The Washington Times.
-Podhoretz flew Brock to Washington, D.C., for an interview and hired him as a writer of the weekly conservative news magazine Insight on the News, a sister publication of The Washington Times, a job Brock took up in 1986.
-After working at Insight, Brock spent some time as a fellow at the Heritage Foundation.
+It drew the attention of John Podhoretz, who at the time was the editor of Insight on the News, a weekly newsmagazine published by The Washington Times.
+Podhoretz flew Brock to Washington, D.C. for an interview and hired him as a writer of the Insight on the News.
+A job Brock took up in 1986.
+After working at Insight on the News, Brock spent some time as a fellow at the Heritage Foundation.

 The Real Anita Hill

 In March 1992, in a 17,000-word article for The American Spectator, Brock challenged the claims of Anita Hill, who had accused Clarence Thomas of sexual harassment.
 Shortly thereafter Brock became a full-time staff member at that publication.
 In 1993, Brock expanded his article into a book, The Real Anita Hill.
 Brock's description of Hill in the book as "a bit nutty and a bit slutty" was widely quoted.

 The book became a best-seller.
 It was later attacked in a book review in The New Yorker by Jane Mayer, a reporter for The New Yorker, and Jill Abramson, who was at that time a reporter for The Wall Street Journal.
 The two later expanded their article into the book Strange Justice, which cast Anita Hill in a much more sympathetic light.
 It, too, was a best-seller.
 Brock replied to their book with a book review of his own in The American Spectator.
 In that review, he asserted that Mayer and Abramson had no evidence to claim that Clarence Thomas was a habitual user of pornography.
 Later, in his book Blinded by the Right, he wrote, "When I wrote those words, I knew they were false.
 I put a lie in print."